nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/pdfCreatorDragDrop/README.md

 - **Template Persistence**: Save templates for reuse across your organization
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Customizable Theming**: Match your organization's branding with configurable colors
+- **Auto-Create Feature**: Automatically place all selected fields in an intelligent layout
+- **Generic Elements**: Add titles, headers, text blocks, signatures, images, tables, and more
+- **Grid Snapping**: Align fields perfectly with optional grid snapping (10px grid)
+- **Interactive Signatures**: Draw signatures directly on the template
+- **Image Upload**: Upload logos and images that are embedded in the PDF
+- **Enhanced Visual Design**: Clean, professional field appearance with proper form elements

 ## Why Use the PDF Template Creator?